-DoL CIO: AI Won’t Kill Jobs, But Reskilling Must Accelerate
+DoL CIO: AI Won’t Kill Jobs, but Reskilling Must Accelerate

 Under President Donald Trump’s orders, the DoL must fill more than 1 million active apprenticeships nationwide, while using a pay-for-performance model.
 Apprenticeships will be driven by partnerships with program sponsors, employers, unions, and national and regional industry groups.

-“We’re expanding pay for performance apprenticeships meanings that we’re only giving money when the actually leads to an increase in apprenticeships themselves to make sure that we’re spending the American taxpayer dollar well,” Stockton said.

-The DoL is also looking to breakdown silos across stakeholders in workforce development, Stockton added, noting that the department thinks “that interoperability and unification of that strategy is really important in this age of AI.”
+The DoL is also looking to break down silos across stakeholders in workforce development, Stockton added, noting that the department thinks “that interoperability and unification of that strategy is really important in this age of AI.”

 “I think there’s this narrative right now, especially for kids thinking about going to the workforce, that they should be fearful of AI … There’s a lot of risks, and let’s be clear, there should be the right guardrails, but I think there’s such an opportunity to shift the societal narrative around AI and work from a narrative of fear to a narrative of optimism,” Stockton said.